cinnData/MLearning/5. Linear regression/README.md

 ### Saving a scikit-learn model

 How can you save your model, to use it in another session, without having to train it again?
-This question is capital for the applicability of the model in business.
-Of course, if your model is a simple linear regression equation, you can extract the coefficients of the regression equation, write the equation and apply it again.
+This question is capital for the applicability of the model in business, where you use it to predict a target value for new samples for which the target has not yet been observed.
+Of course, if your model is a simple linear regression equation, you can extract the coefficients of the regression equation, write the equation and apply it to the incoming samples.

 But, even if this seems feasible for a simple regression equation, it would not be so for the more complex models, which may look like black boxes to you.
-There are many ways to save and reload an object in Python, but the recommended method for scikit-learn algorithms is based on the functions `dump` and `load` of the package `joblib`, which is included in the Anaconda distribution.
-This package uses a special file format, the PKL file (extension `.pkl`).
+There are many ways to save and reload an object in Python, but the recommended method for scikit-learn models is based on the functions `dump` and `load` of the package `joblib`, which is included in the Anaconda distribution.
+This package uses a special file format, the **PKL file format** (extension `.pkl`).

 With `joblib`, saving your model to a PKL file is straightforward.
 For our linear regression model `linreg`, this would be